ryasmi/rulr/src/valueRules/number/readme.md

 [Back to root readme.md](../../../readme.md)

-This function uses `rulr.isNumber` to check the input is a number as shown in the example below.
+This function uses the `rulr.isNumber` guard to check the input is a number as shown in the example below.
 It should only throw `rulr.InvalidNumberError`.
 You might want to consider constraining numbers somehow to avoid display and storage bugs.

 ```ts
 import * as rulr from 'rulr'